xlwings/xlwings/docs/pro/server/officejs_addins.rst

 .. note::

   While xlwings will reduce the amount of JavaScript code to almost zero, you still have to use HTML and CSS if you want to use a task pane.
-However, task panes aren't mandatory as you can link your function directly to a Ribbon button, see :ref:`Commands`.
+However, task panes aren't mandatory as you can link your function directly to a Ribbon button, see :ref:`pro/server/officejs_addins:Commands`.

 Introduction to Office.js add-ins
 ---------------------------------